ShalokShalom/bomi/src/mpv/DOCS/man/vf.rst

         :yes: Enable accurate rounding.

 ``dsize[=w:h:aspect-method:r:aspect]``
-    Changes the intended display aspect at an arbitrary point in the filter chain.
+    Changes the intended display size/aspect at an arbitrary point in the filter chain.
 Aspect can be given as a fraction (4/3) or floating point number (1.33).
+Alternatively, you may specify the exact display width and height desired.
 Note that this filter does *not* do any scaling itself; it just affects what later scalers (software or hardware) will do when auto-scaling to the correct aspect.

     ``<w>,<h>``
-        New aspect ratio given by a display width and height.
-Unlike older mpv versions or MPlayer, this does not set the display size.
+        New display width and height.

         Can also be these special values: